stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 date: 2020-11-16 22:02:00 +0000
 layout: blog
 title: 7 steps to successfully implement OKRs
-sub_heading: OKRs are brilliant - but ironically, the key to success is to not start with OKRs
+sub_heading: OKRs are brilliant - but ironically, the key to success is don't start with OKRs
 video_id: ''
 banner_image: "/uploads/leader.jpg"